AXLearn: Modular, Hardware-Agnostic Large Model Training: Evaluation

-We compare \sys training performance with PyTorch FSDP~\cite{zhao2023pytorchfsdp}, Megatron-LM~\cite{narayanan2021megatron}, and MaxText~\cite{maxtext}, which achieve state-of-the-art performance on GPU and TPU.
-We evaluate two models, Llama2 7B and 70B, on three different hardware backends: (1) 256/512 H100 GPUs (32/64 AWS P5d instances, each with 8 H100 GPUs); (2) TPU-v5p-512/1024 (64/128 GCP Cloud TPU hosts, each with 4 chips); and (3) 1024 Trainium2 (64 AWS trn2 instances, each with 16 Trainium2 chips).
+We compare \sys training performance with PyTorch FSDP, Megatron-LM, and MaxText, which achieve state-of-the-art performance on GPU and TPU.
+All comparisons are conducted on identical hardware to ensure fair evaluation---systems sharing a hardware group in \autoref{tab:training} are benchmarked on the same cluster with the same number of accelerators.
+We evaluate both dense and MoE models: Llama2 7B and 70B (dense), and Qwen-3 30B-A3B (MoE), on four hardware backends: (1) 256/512 H100 GPUs (32/64 AWS P5d instances, each with 8 H100 GPUs); (2) 512 B200 GPUs (64 AWS P6 instances, each with 8 B200 GPUs); (3) TPU-v5p-512/1024 (64/128 GCP Cloud TPU hosts, each with 4 chips); and (4) 1024 Trainium2 (64 AWS trn2 instances, each with 16 Trainium2 chips).
 All runs use a global batch size of 1024.
 Note that since Pytorch FSDP does not run on TPU, we use Pytorch XLA FSDP as its closest replacement~\cite{pytorch_xla_fsdp}.
 Megatron-LM is a GPU-only system, so we only report results on GPU.
 None of the baselines support Trainium, so we only report results for \sys.

 \autoref{tab:training} summarizes the performance results.
-For Llama2 70B, \sys outperforms PyTorch FSDP and MaxText on H100 GPUs.
-We believe PyTorch FSDP especially lags in MFU for several reasons.
-First, Pytorch FSDP has less fine-grained control over activation checkpointing.
-Without intrusive modifications to its implementation, checkpoints occur at the decoder block level, meaning that activations within a decoder layer must be either fully recomputed or fully saved.
-On the other hand, \sys can save only the most expensive operations (e.g. the output of linear layers), allowing more of these operations to be saved in HBM, thus reducing the recomputation time.
-Second, \texttt{torch.compile} does not work well with FSDP, while \sys's first class compilation support allows memory bound operations such as RMSNorm and RoPE to be fused without any hand-written kernels.

-We hypothesize that Megatron-LM's strong performance on H100s over \sys can be attributed to several factors.
-First, JAX/XLA on GPU is relatively nascent, where running at the 70B scale was not viable just over a year ago.
-This suggests that while XLA on GPU lags behind, we believe it is not a fundamental limitation and that future efforts can close the gap.
-Additionally, Megatron-LM's numbers are obtained from Nvidia's own DGX H100 clusters, while in our experience the achievable bandwidth on public cloud can often lag behind advertised numbers.

-On TPUs, \sys achieves state-of-the-art performance, where MaxText lags slightly behind, likely due to choices on rematerialization.
+On TPUs, \sys achieves state-of-the-art performance, where MaxText lags slightly behind, likely due to its choices of rematerialization.
 On the other hand, PyTorch XLA FSDP fails to run entirely with out-of-memory errors.
+On H100 GPUs, \sys outperforms PyTorch FSDP due to fine-grained control over activation checkpointing and better support for memory bound operations such as RMSNorm and RoPE.
+Megatron-LM has stronger performance on H100 GPUs over \sys because PyTorch currently have finer-grained scheduling capability over XLA.
+However, using XLA allows \sys to be hardware-agnostic.
+This is a trade-off we are willing to take.